droehr168/Splunk-Universal-Forwarder-SCCM-Package/README.md

 Microsoft System Center Configuration Manager package for Splunk Universal Forwarder (UF) without system/local configuration.
 This application package installs or upgrades the Splunk UF via Powershell in the background, as various states can thus be checked and achieved.
 During deployment/installation, settings under system/local are checked and partially removed.
 After successful installation, a customized Splunk app is copied to the application directory, which speaks to full central administration via the Splunk Deployment Server(s).

-For the package import, the following steps are required:
+Prerequisites:
    * copy xxx_package.zip file and the entire folder xxx_package_files
-   * replace the dummy splunkforwarder.msi file with the right one
+   * replace the dummy splunkforwarder.msi file with the right software (The name of this file doesn't matter)
    * download the msi from Splunk.com
+   * prepare your own Splunk base apps for the first deployment (like deploymentclient or specific certificates)
+   * for this base apps no specific naming scheme is required; follow your own rules
+   * it doesn't matter how many apps you want to deploy initially; the script will do the magic.
+   * Important: all applications must be saved in the root directory (where the scripts and the sample app are located)

 Import the Installation package in MS SCCM (Applications)

 Installation Steps:
    * check if the MSI is already installed on the endpoint (detection method of sccm)